On reading…

 A private library is not an ego-boosting appendage but a research tool.

 A good book gets better at the second reading.
 A great book at the third.
-Any book not worth rereading isn’t worth reading.
+Perhaps any book not worth rereading isn’t worth reading?

 Reading provides wisdom and self-knowledge, promotes empathy (delving into the inner lives, thoughts, and feelings of a fictional character allows us to exercise a greater capacity for understanding others in real life,) comprehension and imagination, alleviates depression, reduces stress, helps you sleep and may contribute to preventing Alzheimer's.